zagoli/capacitated-mapd/README.md

 The first row contains the number of agents, followed by the number of tasks.
 Then there is a row for every agent with its starting point written as row and column indexes.
 Finally, a row for every task with its starting and ending points written as row and column indexes.
-Instances are automatically generated, but here's and example anyway:
+Instances are automatically generated, but here's an example anyway:

 ```
 1 1         # one agent and one task